 I remembered the bowl of ice water for the salad and thought I’d try it one day.
 I was so pleased with the result!
 My soft, wilted kale was crisp and curly once more!

 As a reluctant cook, I never realized I could take something that went “bad” and make it edible again.
 But let’s get something straight.
 Greens that are sad, limp, or even brown have not “gone bad.”
 Browning is the natural process of oxidation that happens when enzymes in damaged cells meet oxygen in the air.
 It is still safe to eat.

 Lettuce has gone bad when it is slimy.
 Slimy means bacteria or fungus is taking over.

-Greens get soft and limp because they lose water.
+Lettuce gets soft and limp because it loses water.
 Fruits and vegetables are mostly water, with iceberg lettuce at 96% water.
-In the fridge lettuce and other greens lose water to the air, the cells that hold the water shrink, and the outward appearance is wilted and limp.
+In the fridge, lettuce and other greens lose water to the air, the cells that hold the water shrink, and the outward appearance is wilted and limp.

 This, by the way, is why we have “crisper” drawers in our refrigerators.
 If you put veggies in the drawers, the small area will keep the moisture in the veggies longer.

-Soaking your greens in water will cause osmosis – remember that from middle school science?
-Water moves from areas of lots of water to not so much so everyone can share.
+Soaking your lettuce in water will cause osmosis – remember that from middle school science?
+Water moves from areas of lots of water to not so much water so everyone can share.